tony20141/tony20141.github.io/projects/project1/project1.md

 E. For maximum throughput, the WLC is configured to dynamically set adjacent access points to the channel.
 Dynamic Channel Assignment (DCA) is a common feature of WLCs to optimize channel selection.
 Correct Answers: A and C

+## Question #32
+Which type of IPv6 address is publicly routable in the same way as IPv4 public addresses?

+A. multicast
+B. unique local
+C. link-local
+**D. global unicast**

+## Question #33
+What is the expected outcome when an EUI-64 address is generated?

+A. The interface ID is configured as a random 64-bit value
+B. The characters FE80 are inserted at the beginning of the MAC address of the interface
+C. The seventh bit of the original MAC address of the interface is inverted
+D. The MAC address of the interface is used as the interface ID without modification

+Understanding the Question: This question asks about what happens during EUI-64 address generation.
+Analyzing the Options:
+A. The interface ID is configured as a random 64-bit value: Incorrect.
+EUI-64 uses the MAC address.
+B. The characters FE80 are inserted at the beginning of the MAC address of the interface: Incorrect.
+FE80 is the prefix for link-local addresses, not part of the EUI-64 process itself.
+C. The seventh bit of the original MAC address of the interface is inverted: Correct.
+This is a key step in the EUI-64 process (the Universal/Local bit).
+D. The MAC address of the interface is used as the interface ID without modification: Incorrect.
+The MAC address is modified during the EUI-64 process.
+Correct Answer: C

 ## CCNA Volume 2